LoginamNet/react-simple-slider-demo/README.md

 </p>

 <p>
-  A <strong>Simple Slider</strong> on React with multiple scrolling modes and the ability to add custom buttons.
+  A <strong>Simple Slider</strong> on React with multiple scrolling modes and the ability to add custom dots & buttons
 </p>

 ## Navigation